trimble-oss/modus-web-components/README.md

 ## Getting Started

+If this is your first time in the project, run `npm install` to download 3rd party packages.

+All web components are located under the src/components directory.

+The index.html file provides a place to render components for development and end to end testing.

+Global SCSS files are available to provide Modus colors, variables and functions for component styling.

+## Available Scripts

 All NPM scripts are run from the root of the project.

 `npm install` - Install 3rd party packages